Amistad Salvia Plants

 Growing Amistad Sage

 Salvias need close to full sun, and will grow near the coast in exposed locations.
 They're fully hardy, although their flowering season will be shortened somewhat in cold and windy places.
-They're happy on chalk, and like a light, well-drained but moist soil enriched with humus that doesn't remain wet in winter, so heavy clay isn't good.
-They're perfect for a Mediterranean or gravel garden, and are great in large containers.
-Established plants are drought resistant, but still want fairly consistent moisture in dry summer periods to flower really well.
+They're happy on chalk, and like a light, well-drained but moist soil enriched with humus that doesn't remain wet in winter, so heavy clay is a bit of a no-no.

-Mulch lightly every year or two, ideally after a heavy spring rain when the soil has warmed up.
+Mulch lightly every year or two, ideally after a heavy spring rain and when the soil has warmed up.
 Salvias don't need much fertility, so a little help goes a long way.

 Garden Design Ideas

 Salvia Armistad is brilliant for adding rich colour and form to the back of a border.
 Combine it with Dahlia Totally Tangerine or Sylvia for a wow factor colour scheme.
-For a quieter palette, try the delicate Rosa bThe Simple Lifeb or the more bouncy It's a Wonderful Life, which is inspiring simply by virtue of its name.
+For a quieter palette, try the delicate Rosa The Simple Life or the more bouncy It's a Wonderful Life, which is inspiring simply by virtue of its name.

 History & Trivia

-Armistad was originally found in an Argentinian garden by professor Ronaldo Uria at the Buenos Aires School of Agriculture.
-In Spanish the name means friendship (it is sometimes sold as Friendship Sage in other English-speaking countries), and professor Uria made some effort to distribute free samples of it to botanical friends around the world so that it could be both studied and appreciated by everyone!
+Armistad was originally found in an Argentinian garden by Professor Ronaldo Uria at the Buenos Aires School of Agriculture.
+In Spanish, the name means friendship (it is sometimes sold as Friendship Sage in other English-speaking countries), and Professor Uria made some effort to distribute free samples of it to botanical friends around the world so that it could be both studied and appreciated by everyone!

-It is probably a variety of Salvia guaranitica, but at the time of writing we don't think that is officially confirmed.
+It is probably a variety of Salvia guaranitica, but at the time of writing, we don't think that is officially confirmed.